OUTPATIENT US clinical experience

 MD2B Connect Physician ID # 175

-Where will the rotation take place: This hands-on rotation will take place in Seattle, Washington (approximately 20 miles south of downtown Seattle).
+Where will the rotation take place: This outpatient US clinical experience will take place in Seattle, Washington (approximately 20 miles south of downtown Seattle).
 There is a second location which will only be visited on Wednesdays; this location is approximately 15 miles east of downtown Seattle).

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.